Dalhousie University: Motto and song

-A number of songs are commonly played and sung at various events such as commencement, convocation, and athletic contests, including "Carmina Dalhousiana", written in Halifax in 1882.
-The Dalhousie University songbook was compiled by Charles B. Weikel in 1904.
+Among the school's songs is the "Carmina Dalhousiana", written in Halifax in 1882.
+A Dalhousie University songbook was compiled by Charles B. Weikel in 1904.

 Notable alumni

 Dalhousie graduates have found success in a variety of fields, serving as heads of a diverse array of public and private institutions.
 Dalhousie University has over 130,000 alumni.
 Throughout Dalhousie's history, faculty, alumni, and former students have played prominent roles in many fields, and include 91 Rhodes Scholars.